A 420 SE State Route 3, Shelton, WA 98584 rescue helping to find loving homes for cats.

 If you were to "adopt" a kitten from a private party, let's say in a Walmart parking lot or a newspaper ad, you would probably be taking the kitten "as is."
 You might have some idea of how it got there or what condition it is in, but then again maybe not.
 In all likelihood, your new kitten has not been tested for disease--something that might be especially important to you if you have children or other animals.
 It may not have had shots or treatment for fleas, worms, and ear mites.
 Most importantly, that kitten has not been spayed or neutered--something that a veterinarian might charge $45 to $65 for if it turns out to be a simple procedure.

-At Kitten Rescue, we charge a flat $75 or two for $130, under 6 months, and $50, 6 months and older, regardless of how much treatment your kitty has received.
+At Kitten Rescue, kittens under 6 months are $85 or two for $150, 6 months to a year are $75/$130, and for adults $60/$110, regardless of how much treatment your kitty has received.
 It has been given its rounds of shots, and has already been altered.
 And if you find the adoption isn't working out for any reason, you can bring the animal back in for a refund (within 21 days).
 We are not a company; while each of the many hundreds of kitties we assist each year are a success of the heart, every one of them is a financial "loss."
 We don't destroy animals unless they are suffering from a fatal affliction, and we pay many thousands of dollars in veterinary bills each year.
 We can do this because of donations, fundraising, and the dedication of volunteers.

 Some folks think that they can get "free" kittens anywhere.
 But are they really free?
 If your cat goes without shots and catches a disease--and there are a lot of them out there--are you going to watch him suffer or die for "free?"
 If your cat isn't neutered, who really pays when he bleeds all over your rug after a cat fight, rips up your sofa, or sprays the grill of your stereo speakers?
 If your cat isn't spayed, what are you going to do with the babies that result?